Menopause & Post-Menopause Stability

 For the residual pattern — symptoms persisting after the cycle stops — the assessment looks at what load stayed in place: structural bracing, inflammatory background noise, metabolic instability, or autonomic rigidity the cycle used to mask.
 Hands-on, we work with the thoracic spine and ribcage for vasomotor and sleep patterns, the pelvic floor and sacral mechanics for urogenital shifts, and the occiput and cranial base for cognitive flatness and mood residue.

-A Vital Signal Check maps which terrain domains are still compensating — 45 minutes.
-The Vital Ground works systematically through what needs to stabilize before interventions like HRT actually land — 4 sessions.
+A Vital Signal Check maps which terrain domains are still compensating and where to start — 45 minutes.
+The Vital Ground works systematically through what needs to stabilize before interventions like HRT actually land — 4 sessions of naturopathic menopause care with hands-on structural work built in.